Rational ruled surfaces as symplectic hyperplane sections: Abstract

 \section{Abstract}

-We study embeddability of rational ruled surfaces as symplectic divisors into closed integral symplectic manifolds.
+We study embeddability of rational ruled surfaces as symplectic hyperplane sections into closed integral symplectic manifolds.
 From this we obtain results on Stein fillability of Boothby--Wang bundles over rational ruled surfaces.